-Roku TV streamer tips and tricks: We show you the best hidden features and settings on the Roku streaming stick and boxes, to help you unlock hidden channels, use your voice as a remote control, stream video from other devices, add more storage and more.
+We show you the best features of the Roku streaming devices.
+Make your TV super-smart, unlock hidden channels, use your voice as a remote control, stream video from other devices, add more storage and more.
 Here’s our complete guide on how to get the most from your Roku streaming device.

 Roku has been in the TV streaming game pretty much since the beginning and it’s still going strong with the Roku 3 and Roku Streaming Stick.
 These dinky devices plug into a spare HDMI port and connect to your Wi-Fi network, for watching TV, movies, gaming and much more besides.
 With over 1000 apps (or ‘channels’) now available for Roku, these streamers really are incredibly versatile and packed with some great hidden features.

-While entertaining yourself with an app like Netflix or BBC iPlayer is easy enough, there are plenty more ways to enjoy your TV streamer that you might not even know about.
-That’s why our in-depth Roku tips and tricks guide lists all the best tips and tricks you need to know to get the most out of your Roku streamer.
+While entertaining yourself with an app like Netflix or BBC iPlayer is easy enough, there are plenty more ways to enjoy your TV streamer.
+Features that are hidden away and far from obvious.
+That’s why our in-depth Roku tips and tricks guide shows all you need to know to get the most out of your Roku streamer.

 Read next: Best Roku apps you can download right now